Learn to decorate mugs! These DIY mugs are perfect gifts for any time of year. Here are 25+ fantastic ideas with tips on how to make them fabulous.

 Some of the most popular supplies used for decorating mugs are:

-- Nail Polish – marbling with nail polish is very popular.
-Visit our DIY marbled mugs tutorial!
+Nail Polish – marbling with nail polish is very popular, easy, and inexpensive.

 Note: the “official” recommendation on most products is to start your design at least 1/4″ down from the lip of the mug so that your lips are never touching the product.
 While many craft supplies are non-toxic, and you should be fine if your lips do come in contact, it’s just something to keep in mind.